Novartis/YADA/src/site/markdown/guide.md

 |default parameter |a YADA request parameter that is stored with a query in the YADA Index and attached automatically to each request that references the query
 |default value     |a parameter for which the default value is set by YADA, e.g., `format=json`
 |protocols         |a reference to one of the supported protocols, i.e., JDBC, SOAP, REST, or FILE
-|YADA markup       |The modification of the query parameter symbol to indicate the datatype of the parameter in the query itself, e.g., `?v, ?i, ?d, ?n`
+|YADA markup       |The modification of the query parameter symbol to indicate the datatype of the parameter in the query itself, e.g., `?v, ?i, ?d, ?n, ?t`

 # YADA Services